EcoDensity: Urban context of Vancouver

 Vancouver is the largest city in the region with an increasing population in the metropolitan area.
 Apart from the highly densified central business district (CBD), more efficient land use strategy was needed in less dense suburban neighbourhoods.
 The urban development in Vancouver started in the 19th century mainly shaped by automobile-based infrastructural development.
 As a result, urban sprawl has led to the dominance of single family homes in suburbia and high-density residential development in the downtown core.

 Urban sustainability

 Since the early 1990s, an urban sustainability approach has significantly shaped the way Vancouver has responded to its growing problem, thus it has become a globally recognized eco-city.
 "Vancouverism" is a new kind of city living that incorporates deep respect for nature.
 As such, it is characterized by environmental awareness and successful urban planning with a path of urbanization that is unique in North America.
-The EcoDensity Initiative aimed to facilitate greater housing affordability and diversity through strategic densification that focused on environmental sustainability, affordability and livability.
+The EcoDensity Initiative aimed to facilitate greater housing affordability and diversity through strategic densification that focused on environmental sustainability and livability.
 Part of this status could be attributed to the natural setting of the city between the Georgia Straight and the Coast Mountains, which invokes a strong sense of environmental consciousness and environmental protection.
 Since the 1960s, Vancouver's strong community spirit manifested through citizen activism and traditional planning culture resulted in a strong trust between communities and the Council.